Field Work Begins to Advance Design on VTA’s BART Phase II Project9/24/2018 6:10 PM |

-Short-term, intermittent lane closures will occur at locations where this work is being performed to allow for access and to protect workers who will be in the field throughout the project corridor through the end of 2018.
+Short-term, intermittent lane closures will occur at locations where this work is being performed to allow for access and to protect workers who will be in the field throughout the project corridor through early 2019.
 The field work is being coordinated with stakeholders including the Cities of San Jose and Santa Clara, residents, local business and property owners, and others located near the planned work.

 VTA’s Community Outreach Team has started notifying community stakeholders and will be in the field doing door-to-door noticing as schedules of planned work are finalized.

 Detailed construction notices are available at http://www.vta.org/bart/construction along with a map where the work is taking place.

 If you have not already done so, please sign up for Phase II updates at www.vta.org/phase2info.